Aiken hospital lessens visitation restrictions as COVID-19 cases decrease

 In the emergency department, one visitor may accompany a patient.
 The visitor must come in with the patient and stay in the specific room or bay assigned to the patient until discharge.
 If the patient is admitted, the visitor may accompany the patient during visiting hours.

 Inpatient areas are permitted two visitors per day during visiting hours.
-In the labor & delivery/postpartum area, new mothers are permitted one adult overnight visitor; visitors are not permitted for diagnostic testing.
+In the labor and delivery/postpartum area, new mothers are permitted one adult overnight visitor; visitors are not permitted for diagnostic testing.

 Patients with physical, intellectual and/or developmental disabilities and patients with cognitive impairments can be accompanied by one overnight visitor and a total of two visitors during visiting hours.